swaldman/sbt-ethereum/README.md

 3. You'll need to download [sbt](http://www.scala-sbt.org) if you don't have it already. sbt-ethereum is an "autoplugin", which requires sbt 0.13.5 or later.

-4. Define a standard project (see [below](https://gist.github.com/swaldman/38ffc4f069a8672b2b86841892fd6762#sbt-project-layout)) that includes the plugin and sets an `ethSender` key, representing the address from which you will be deploying your contracts and/or sending ether
+4. Define a standard project (see [below](https://gist.github.com/swaldman/38ffc4f069a8672b2b86841892fd6762#sbt-project-layout)) that includes the plugin and sets an `ethcfgSender` key, representing the address from which you will be deploying your contracts and/or sending ether

 5. Enter your project's top-level directory in a terminal and type `sbt` to enter the environment. `sbt-ethereum` functionality will now be available.